htcondor/htcondor/docs/grid-computing/job-router.rst

 The following sample configuration sets up potential job routing to three routes (grid sites).
-Definitions of the configuration variables specific to the Job Router are in section  `Configuration Macros <../admin-manual/configuration-macros.html>`_.
+Definitions of the configuration variables specific to the Job Router are in the :ref:`admin-manual/configuration-macros:condor_job_router configuration file entries` section.
 One route is an HTCondor site accessed via the Globus gt2 protocol.
 A second route is a PBS site, also accessed via Globus gt2.
 The third site is an HTCondor site accessed by HTCondor-C. The *condor_job_router* daemon does not know which site will be best for a given job.
 The policy implemented in this sample configuration stops sending more jobs to a site, if ten jobs that have already been sent to that site are idle.